Menu Menu

 There aren’t any special preparations you especially need to make on the day of your scan.

-Simply arrive at our private hospital in Newton-le-Willows a little ahead of your planned appointment time and a friendly member of our team will direct you to the right place - and we'll sort the rest.
+Simply arrive at our private hospital in Newton-le-Willows a little ahead of your planned appointment time and a friendly member of our team will direct you to the right place - we'll sort the rest.

 Apart from remembering not to wear any metal, or having switched out any piercings for appropriate retainers, wearing loose and comfortable clothing might be a good idea.